Luxembourg–Spain relations: Cooperation

-Visits in the last ten years
+High level visits

 In January 2007, the Minister of Foreign Affairs and Cooperation of Spain held a working visit to Luxembourg, especially marked by European affairs.
 In June of the same year, Prime Minister Juncker traveled to Spain, where he met, among other authorities, with the Minister of Economy.

 The most relevant event of the year from the bilateral perspective was the state visit of SSMM los Reyes in April 2007.
 The Kings maintained high-level contacts with the Spanish community and visited the headquarters and industrial facilities of companies with capital Spanish and Luxembourg, such as Arcelor-Mittal and SES-Global.

 They opened an important exhibition dedicated to Pedro Ernesto de Mansfeld, Spanish governor of Luxembourg (and after the Netherlands) at the time of Philip II and Philip III.
 For its part, SS.MM.
 Reyes Felipe and Letizia returned to Luxembourg for a day-long visit in November 2014; during the same lunch with the grand dukes and the heirs, and held hearings with the president of the government, the president of the Chamber of Deputies and the Minister of Foreign Affairs.

+Transport links

+Luxair and Ryanair operate flights to Spain from Luxembourg Airport.